jwgrenning/tddec-code/README.md

 Docker to take out the guess work.

-A cool thing about using Docker is that you don't have to install other compilers on your system (except docker).
-The other compiler and tools are hidden in the docker container.
+A cool thing about using Docker is that you don't have to install other compilers on your system, though you do have to install docker.
+The compilers and tools are hidden in the docker container.

 ####  Install Docker
 I use a Mac, so I've installed docker for Mac.
 It was easy.
-I think it is a bit more involved for windows as VirtualBox is also needed.
+I expoect the Linux install to also be easy.
+For windows, you'll need either to Docker or Docker Toolbox.
+You'll also need a 64 bit windows.
+(I saw a rather involved 32 bit windows install).

 You might be thinking, why should I go to all this trouble?
-You should becasue its not that much trouble and then you will have a great unit test environment.
+You should becasue it's not that much trouble and then you will have a great unit test environment that does not interfer with your native environment.

 [Docker Install Information](https://docs.docker.com/engine/installation/)

-Docker is great for this as the container you run your code through has exactly what you need for unit testing.

-If you are using windows, you'll need either to install Docker or Docker Toolbox.
-You'll also need a 64 bit windows install.

 #### Clone tddec-code repo
 You'll need to clone this repo because it includes a `git submodule` containing cpputest.

-From the mac, linux or cygwin command line
+From the Mac or Linux command line

 ```
 cd ~/myprojects